ayrna/orca/doc/orca-tutorial-3.md

 fprintf('REDSVM MAE: %f\n', MAE.calculateMetric(test.targets,info.predictedTest));
 ```

-To better understand the crossvalidation process, the following code optimizes parameters `k` and `k` and plots corresponding heatmaps for `Acc` and `AMAE`.
-Note that the opimal combination may differ depending of the selected performance metric.
+To better understand the relevance of parameters selection process, the following code optimizes parameters `k` and `k` using a pair of train and validation data.
+Then, it plots corresponding heatmaps for `Acc` and `AMAE`.
+Note that the optimal combination may differ depending of the selected performance metric.

 ```MATLAB
 %% REDSVM optimization